alexis-gss/laravel-activity-logs/README.md

 You can create a [new issue](https://github.com/alexis-gss/laravel-activity-logs/issues/new/choose) with a specific templates : bug or feature.

-Once your code is working, please run the following commands `./vendor/bin/phpstan`, `./vendor/bin/phpcs` to verify that your code is following the same coding standards (in all cases, there is github actions that check this part).
+Once your code is working, please run the following commands `composer run phpcs`, `composer run phpstan` to verify that your code is following the same coding standards (in all cases, there is github actions that check this part).

 ### Fixing a Bug